SF Studios

-SF Studios is a Swedish film and television production and distribution company (both Swedish and international) with headquarters in Stockholm and local offices in Oslo, Copenhagen, Helsinki and London.
-The studio is owned by Nordic media conglomerate, the Bonnier Group.
-The largest film studio in Sweden, it was established on 27 December 1919 as Aktiebolaget Svensk Filmindustri (AB Svensk Filmindustri) or Svensk Filmindustri (SF), and adopted its current name in 2016.
+SF Studios is Sweden’s largest film studio.
+It is involved in production, distribution, and movie theater market chains (both Swedish and international, including American) with headquarters in Stockholm and local offices in Oslo, Copenhagen, Helsinki and London.
+The studio is owned by the Nordic media conglomerate Bonnier Group.
+The largest film studio in Sweden, it was established on 27 December 1919 as Aktiebolaget Svensk Filmindustri, which means Swedish Film Industry in Swedish (AB Svensk Filmindustri) or Svensk Filmindustri (SF), and adopted its current name in 2016.

 History

 SF Studios was founded in 1919 through a merger between AB Svenska Biografteatern and Skandia Filmbyrå AB.
-From 1942 to 1961 Carl-Anders Dymling was the company's President.
-In 1946 the melodrama Sunshine Follows Rain was released, earning the studio's largest profit of the sound era.
+From 1942 to 1961, Carl-Anders Dymling was the company's president.
+In 1946, the melodrama Sunshine Follows Rain was released, earning the studio's largest profit of the sound era.
 SF produced most of the films made by Ingmar Bergman, as well as a long list of films by other filmmakers such as Mauritz Stiller, Victor Sjöström, Carl Theodor Dreyer, Bo Widerberg, Lasse Hallström and Bille August.
 The majority of film adaptations of the works by children's author Astrid Lindgren have been produced by SF.

 More recently, SF Studios has produced the Academy Award-nominated film A Man Called Ove.
 The studio produces film and tv-series and has production divisions in Sweden, Denmark, Norway and since 2017 in the United Kingdom.
 In 2020, SF Studios released its first international film production Horizon Line.

 SF also distributes foreign films in the Nordic countries and has deals with Warner Bros., Metro-Goldwyn-Mayer, Sony Pictures and STX Entertainment in the United States and StudioCanal in France.